Goals: How to Keep Your New Year’s Resolution Like a Pro

 - Say no to the request that’s causing you the most stress.
 You don’t have to be a martyr.
 Save your time and energy for things you really want to do.

 - Make your bed every day.
 Your room will look neater, and you’ll start your day feeling calm and collected.
+Consider this step-one of your bedroom cleaning checklist.

 - Throw away that box/bag of wires/chargers that’s been collecting dust in your closet for years.
 If all of your electronics are functioning, there’s nothing there that you need.